supervisely-ecosystem/import-coco-keypoints/README.md

 - Supports only keypoint detection and object detection (bounding boxes) from COCO format
 - All information about dataset, licenses and images from COCO annotation file **will be lost**

-COCO Keypoint detection annotation format have visibility identificator:
+COCO Keypoint detection annotation format have visibility flags:

 - 0 Keypoint not in the image.
 - 1 Keypoint is in the image, but not visible, namely maybe behind of an object.